stardust-coder/myportfolio/content/about/english.md

 This is Issey Sukeda.
 Currently, I am a D2 student under the supervision of Prof. Tomonari Sei and Prof. Takeru Matsuda.
 My interest covers statistics and operations research.
-My full publications can be accessed from [Publications](https://stardust-coder.github.io/myportfolio/page/publication/).
+My full publications can be accessed from [Publication](https://stardust-coder.github.io/myportfolio/page/publication/).
 Any collaboration, job offer, or discussion is welcome !

 ![This is me][1]

 #### 🔥 News
+* Oct.
+2025 🎉 Two papers were accepted in [IJCNLP-AACL 2025](https://2025.aaclnet.org/) Main conference!
 * Aug.
 2025 🎉 Our paper was accepted in [SIGGRAPH 2025](https://s2025.siggraph.org/) Posters!
 * Oct.
 2024 🎉 Our paper was accepted in [Statistical Papers](https://arxiv.org/abs/2306.01604)!
 * Oct.
 2024 🎉 Our paper was accepted in [Statistics & Probability Letters](https://www.sciencedirect.com/science/article/pii/S016771522400258X?via%3Dihub)!